 Symptoms of a Brain Injury

 The symptoms of a brain injury may vary.
 However, those who are involved in vehicle crashes are generally encouraged to keep an eye out for certain symptoms, which are good indicators of at least a mild head injury.
-These symptoms include:
+You should seek medical attention immediately following a car collision.
+Many symptoms may take hours, days, or even weeks to present.
+A doctor can identify injuries you might not yet be aware of.
+Connecting your car crash to your physical injury is also key to recovering the compensation you deserve.

 - Blurred vision